Objection (Tango): Critical reception

 Alex Henderson from AllMusic selected the song as one of the highlights from Laundry Service and commented that "[Shakira] successfully combines pop/rock with [...] tango on 'Objection (Tango)'."
 Chuck Taylor from Billboard gave it a very positive review, praising Shakira's vocal delivery, the spoken bridge, and its radio-friendly sound, saying that it is "perfectly timed for the singalong days of summer and adds fuel to the bonfire that this amiable talent [Shakira] has ignited."
-The critic compared "Objection (Tango)" to Puerto Rican singer Ricky Martin's song "Livin' la Vida Loca", and the work of American new wave band The B-52's.
+The critic compared "Objection (Tango)" to Puerto Rican singer Ricky Martin's song "Livin' la Vida Loca", and the work of American new wave band the B-52's.
 Alexis Petridis from The Guardian picked "Objection (Tango)" as an example of Shakira's unusual style of production and opined that it "sounds like the B-52's jamming with a wedding reception combo [sic]."
 Matt Cibula from PopMatters complimented Shakira's songwriting and termed the song a "fine rockcraft with drama and a sense of humor."
 The critic too enjoyed the bridge of the song, saying "the little growly semi-rap break at the end is fun as hell."
 Lisa Oliver from Yahoo!
 Music, however, felt the song was on the "mingers side" of the album.

-At the 18th Annual International Dance Music Awards ceremony in 2003, "Objection (Tango)" was nominated for "Best Latin Dance Track", but lost to Mexican singer Thalía's song "Dance Dance (The Mexican)".
-Shakira and Mendez won a BMI Latin Award in 2003 for their composition of "Te Aviso, Te Anuncio (Tango)", the Spanish-language version of the song.
-"Te Aviso, Te Anuncio (Tango)" was also nominated for "Best Rock Song" at the 2003 Latin Grammy Awards, but lost to Colombian musician Juanes's song Mala Gente".
+At the 18th Annual International Dance Music Awards ceremony in 2003, "Objection (Tango)" was nominated for Best Latin Dance Track, but lost to Mexican singer Thalía's song "Dance Dance (The Mexican)".
+Shakira and Mendez won a BMI Latin Award in 2003 for their work on "Te Aviso, Te Anuncio (Tango)", the Spanish-language version of the song.
+"Te Aviso, Te Anuncio (Tango)" was also nominated for Best Rock Song at the 2003 Latin Grammy Awards, but lost to Colombian musician Juanes's song "Mala Gente".